dogwonder/dgwltd/wp-content/themes/dgwltd/README.md

 - [Youtube](https://github.com/paulirish/lite-youtube-embed) and [Vimeo](https://github.com/slightlyoff/lite-vimeo) lite plugins (render the video as a screenshot until a user interacts with the video to save bandwidth)
 - [js.cookie](https://github.com/js-cookie/js-cookie) (disabled) for cookie integration but the [example website](https://dgw.ltd) uses plausible analytics (see `header.php`) so we don't need to display a cookie banner.

+## Analytics

+I am using [Plausible.io](https://plausible.io/simple-web-analytics) a simple privacy focused analyics service, as such I don't need to set a cookie banner.

+Obviously you would want to add you'r own analytics so replace `<script async defer data-domain="dgw.ltd" src="https://plausible.io/js/plausible.js"></script>` from `header.php`

+Note: if you do use Plausible you can [exclude it](https://plausible.io/docs/excluding) recording your own visits by pasting this into the developer console `localStorage.plausible_ignore=true`

 ## Custom blocks (optional)

 These are actived via a custom plugin *dgwltd: Blocks*